Fire and rescue services

 More information:

-Political violence has occurred in the Gorno-Badakhshan Autonomous Oblast (GBAO).
-Extra security measures are in place.
+Political violence regularly occurs in the Gorno-Badakhshan Autonomous Oblast (GBAO).

 Public protests and events that draw large groups of people can turn violent.
 Avoid demonstrations and public gatherings.